 The lymphatic system is an important part of the immune system.
 If left untreated, lymphedema can cause conditions that interfere with wound healing and increase your risk for infection.
 Also, the persistent swelling and inflammation can make affected tissue thick and hard, limiting mobility and ultimately worsening the condition.

-If you have any questions regarding any of these specialized programs, please contact the Rehabilitation Services Department at 715-284-1330.
+If you have any questions regarding any of these specialized programs, please contact the Physical Medicine and Rehabilitation Services Department at 715-284-1330.